 Non-EEA Applicants – Unfortunately you are not eligible for MRC funding.

 Apply here.
 Within the application, please follow plan code MRC/CSO PhD Studentships.
+You must also consider the eligibility requirements as noted below.

 Please ensure that all supporting documents are uploaded at point of application: